 I (Alex Campbell) have learned how to fade hair a few different ways over the years.
 Growing up, I started with balding out the sides and fading from the bottom up.

-In my opinion, fading up is the most used technique by many barbers.
-Up North, more barbers swear to the “fade from top down technique”.
-I have used this “fade from the top down technique” before and i mastered it and then for some reason i went back to the balding the bottom and fading up technique.
+In my opinion, fading up is the most used technique in many barbers.
+Up North, more barbers swear to the “fade from top-down technique”.
+I have used this “fade from the top-down technique” before and I mastered it and then for some reason I went back to the balding the bottom and fading up technique.
 All of the techniques work.
-It all boils down to what works the best for you and your situation.
+It all boils down to what works best for you and your situation.

 2.Bald the bottom, cut the top down, fade the hair, then line up the haircut.

 3. Put a line around the head first, cut the top-down, line up the haircut, fade the haircut, then bald the bottom.

 4.Cut the top down, fade the haircut to a 00000 without leaving a line at all.

 Whichever way you choose to fade a haircut, as I said earlier, ALL that matters is what happens when you hand the customer the mirror.
 Fades seem to be the haircut that most barbers have problems with.
 The problem that I have seen most frequently with fading is that some barbers leave a faint line or lines in the fade.
 This is due to a couple of things.

 LOW BLENDED BALD FADE HAIRCUT